Sunglasses: Frequently Asked Questions

 Also, you may want to consider wraparound sunglasses to prevent harmful UV rays from entering around the frame.

-What are the different kinds of lenses that are available?
+What are the different kinds of sunglass lenses available?

-With so many lenses available, it's a good idea to ask a professional optician for help when choosing sunglasses.
-Different tints can help you see better in certain conditions, and a knowledgeable optician can help you choose sunglass tints that are best suited for your needs.
+With so many lenses available, it's a good idea to ask your eye doctor for advice when choosing sunglasses.
+Different tints can help you see better in certain conditions, and your eye doctor or optician can help you choose sunglass tints that are best suited for your needs.

 Mirror-coated lenses limit the amount of light entering your eyes, so you're more comfortable.